 2. It Could Help Reduce Inflammation in Your Body

 Inflammation is how our body naturally responds to injury or illness – but over time it can lead to serious permanent damage.
-In fact, you may already know that chronic inflammation has been linked to several severe health conditions, including cancer, diabetes, and obesity .
+In fact, you may already know that chronic inflammation has been linked to several severe health conditions .

 Turns out an overlooked herb like dandelion can help the body fight it!
 Some laboratory tests into dandelion’s anti-inflammatory properties have shown that dandelion compounds may significantly reduce inflammation markers .